ivysanchez/Network-Attack-Classification/README.md

 ### Problem Formulation
 * Input: A set of features extracted from network packets.
 * Output: A binary classification (0 for normal, 1 for attack).
-* Models: Three different models were evaluated:
+* Models: Three different models were evaluated- Logistic Regression, Random Forest, and XGBoost
-Logistic Regression
-Random Forest
-XGBoost

 ### Training